-The European dream was meant to unite us.
+A Doomed Marriage is an incisive, clear-sighted and pugnacious essay on how we thought the European dream would unite us.
 It would transcend nationhood and bring peace, prosperity, freedom and democracy.
 It has failed.
-This incisive, clear-sighted and pugnacious essay by MEP Daniel Hannan shows why.
+MEP Daniel Hannan shows why.

 For half a century the EU mesmerised a political class.
 Now the spell is broken, Britain is in a unique position to seek a fundamentally different relationship with Brussels.
 In doing so, it may save Europe from its present discontent.